svikashk/docs/guide/add-properties.md

 #### <u>Using Mouse</u>
 {: .no_toc }
-- From the list, right click on the item you want to set a due date to.
+- From the Feature, right click on the item you want to set a due date to.
 - Select the calendar icon from the item menu.
 - From the drop down suggestion, select a date to set it as the item's due date.